xamarin/docs-archive/recipes/cross-platform/game_development/time_based_movement/README.md

 ---
-id:{2acfc981-107f-4cab-9d68-9f090a9fa533}
+id: {2acfc981-107f-4cab-9d68-9f090a9fa533}
-title:Time Based Movement in CocosSharp
+title: Time Based Movement in CocosSharp
-brief:How to move an object independent of frame rate
+brief: How to move an object independent of frame rate
 ---

 # Recipe

 Moving game objects should use time when calculating how far to move each frame so that behavior is consistent regardless of frame rate.

 Movement can be handled through a `Schedule` call, which expects an `Action<float>`.
 The `float` parameter is the number of seconds since last frame, so it can be used to perform time based movement.
 First `Schedule` must be called:

 ```
 // assuming this is called in an object that inherits from CCNode, such as an entity:
 this.Schedule(PerformMovement);
 ```

 `PerformMovement` implements the movement logic as follows:

 ```
 void PerformMovement(float timeInSeconds)